Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 Agriculture requirements

-At most island airports, disposal of any open catering upon arrival is common, except in the case of international tech stops.
+At most island airports, disposal of any open catering upon arrival is common, except for international tech stops.
 There may be options at some locations to store onboard catering with your ground handler, but this must be confirmed in advance and depends on appropriate storage facilities being available.

 Hotel options